OpsHubProduct/OIM-Documentation/docs/connectors/solarwinds-service-desk.md

     - When configuring criteria or target lookup for lookup-type fields, user must use the internal field values rather than display values.
 Display values will not work in these configurations.
     - In Criteria and Target Lookup configurations, only Equals and Not Equals operators are supported.
 Range filters such as Less Than, Less Than or Equal To, Greater Than, and Greater Than or Equal To are not available due to API limitations.
 - **Metadata Configuration**:
-    - At present, there is no API available to fetch all field metadata details for lookup type of fields.
-The specific metadata according to the lookup fields present in user's instance must be defined through a JSON-based configuration during system creation.
+    - At present, there is no API available to fetch all system level field metadata details.
+The specific metadata according to the system fields present in user's instance must be defined through a JSON-based configuration during system creation.
 Refer to the [Metadata JSON Format](#metadata-json-format) section for details.
 - **Attachments**:
-    - Attachments added directly to attachment type of fields cannot be read/write in SolarWinds Service Desk due to API limitations.
+    - Attachments added to the attachment type of fields cannot be read/write from SolarWinds Service Desk due to API limitations.
 - **API Rate Limiting**:
     - To avoid API rate limiting issues, it is recommended to set the sync schedule to 15 minutes or more, especially when frequent entity updates are performed.
 - **API Token Validation**:
-  - The API Token must be updated in the system configuration if any of the following occurs:
+  - The API Token must be updated in the system configuration if any of the following action performed:
     - Permissions are removed from the integration user in SolarWinds Service Desk
     - The API token is manually reset or regenerated in SolarWinds Service Desk
     - The API token is deleted from the SolarWinds Service Desk interface
-  - Failure to update the token in the system configuration will cause synchronization to fail.
+  - If token is not updated in the system configuration will cause synchronization to fail.
 # Appendix

 ## Get API Token
-To get the API token for a user follow the below steps.
+To get the API token for the Integration User follow the steps:
-1. Log in to your SolarWinds Service Desk account.
+1. Login to SolarWinds Service Desk account.
 2. Navigate to the **Setup** > **Users & Groups** > **Users** section.

 <p align="center">
   <img src="../assets/SolarWindsSetup.png" width="400" alt=""/>
 </p>

-3. Navigate to your user and click on the username.
+3. Click on the username for which, need to generate the API token.
 <p align="center">
   <img src="../assets/SolarWindsUsers.png" width="600" alt=""/>
 </p>

-4. Click **Generate New Token** or if the token is already generated then click on **Reset JSON Web Token** to reset the token.
+4. Click on **Generate New Token** or if the token is already generated then click on **Reset JSON Web Token**.

 <p align="center">
   <img src="../assets/SolarWindsGenerateToken.png" width="600" alt=""/>
 </p>

-5. Once this is done copy the token value from Show Token option.
+5. Once this is done copy the token value from **Show Token** option.
 Store this token securely, as it will be needed during system configuration.

 ## Metadata JSON Format

-When configuring your SolarWinds Service Desk system, you may need to provide metadata in JSON format for lookup fields specific to your instance.
-The JSON should follow this structure:
+When configuring SolarWinds Service Desk system in <code class="expression">space.vars.SITENAME</code>, you may need to provide metadata in JSON format for system fields specific to the instance.
+The Sample JSON structure provided as below:

 ```json
 {